 Display your pride.

 Who says allyship has to be subtle?
-According to the GLSEN report highlighted above, LGBTQ+ students thrive when they can identify supportive staff at their school.
-So don’t hesitate to show your pride loud and… well, proud.
+According to this GLSEN report, LGBTQ+ students thrive when they can identify supportive staff at their school.
+So don’t hesitate to show your pride loud and, well, proud!

-In a digital setting, like on a video call with your class, this can be as easy as wearing a t-shirt or sweater that showcases your support, like those found in our online store.
+This can be as easy as wearing a t-shirt or sweater that showcases your support, like those found in our online store.
 Or maybe you could use an LGBTQ-friendly virtual background for Zoom, like the ones we offer here.
-You could even consider decorating a shelf with LGBTQ+ YA books that can be seen on camera.
+You could even consider decorating a shelf with LGBTQ+ YA books.
 These are small gestures, but they can mean a lot to LGBTQ+ students looking for a supportive adult.